Skip to Content

 Nonrefundable Fees

-Under Texas law, the landlord is allowed to charge a pet fee.
+Under Texas security deposit law, the landlord is allowed to charge a pet fee.
 However, it is unlawful for the landlord to charge any fees for a service animal.
 Tenants who have service animals are protected against discriminatory practices by the Fair Housing Act.
-That said, you can hold the tenant liable for any damage their animal causes to the rental unit.
+That said, a landlord can hold the tenant liable for any damage their animal causes to the rental unit, having them pay for them.

 person sitting next to a dog with a book and a drink